provider image

 • Getting social support

-You can read more about how to combine these strategies in our guide to fighting depression
+You can read more about how to combine these strategies in our guide to managing depression

-2. Both therapy and medication works for depression
+2. Both therapy and medication work for depression

 Trying to decide between therapy or medication?
-You’re in luck: There’s evidence that both antidepressant medication and therapy are effective for treating depression.
+You’re in luck: Antidepressant medication and therapy both work.
 It’s OK to go with whichever treatment feels like the best match for you.

-And there’s some evidence that combining medication and therapy might actually give you the best results — especially if you have moderate or severe symptoms.
+There’s also some evidence that combining medication and therapy might actually give you the best results — especially if you have moderate or severe symptoms.
+And, combining treatments might lower the risk of your depression coming back in the future.

-There are many different types of antidepressant medications.
-But there are three types that are used most often.
+There are many different types of antidepressants.
+Here are the three that are used most often.

 Selective serotonin reuptake inhibitors